tipikae/DA-JAVA-P8-tourGuide/README.md

 Execute `docker-compose up` (it may take a few minutes).

-## API
+## Documentation

-In your browser, open `http://localhost:8080/swagger-ui/index.html#/`.
+- API with Swagger: in your browser, open `http://localhost:8080/swagger-ui/index.html#/`,

-## Javadoc
+- Code with Javadoc: in your browser, open `build/docs/javadoc/index.html` of each sub-projects,
-In your browser, open `build/docs/javadoc/index.html` of each sub-projects.
+- Tests with Jacoco: in your browser, open `build/jacocoHtml/index.html` of each sub-projects.